igorskyflyer/igorskyflyer/PAST_WORK.md

 #### 🛍️ SissiS: WordPress + WooCommerce (Web)

 > Developed a custom multi-faceted solution for a WooCommerce storefront, handling automated order export, `FTP`-based tracking integration with a 3rd-party fulfillment provider, multilingual support, and dynamic invoice generation.
 All built from scratch with secure, maintainable backend logic.
-More about it in the [**detailed breakdown**](#️-sissis---custom-wordpress--woocommerce-plugin-suite).
+More about it in the [**detailed breakdown**](#️-sissis)

 #### ⚰️ EZMM: Mortuary Management System (Desktop)

 > Developed a full-featured desktop application for mortuary management, including custom scheduling, record management, and secure data handling.
 Extensive `UI` customization and domain-specific logic tailored to client workflows and input.
-More about it in the [**detailed breakdown**](#-ezmm---end-to-end-mortuary-management-system-c--wpf).
+More about it in the [**detailed breakdown**](#-ezmm).

 #### 🏥 Sensomed: Healthcare E-Commerce Platform (Web)

 > Delivered a full-stack `WordPress` and `WooCommerce` site for a medical supplier, converting a static `Photoshop` design into a secure, multilingual storefront with custom `Bootstrap`-powered templates, `SEO` enhancements, and accessibility improvements.
-More about it in the [**detailed breakdown**](#-sensomed-healthcare-e-commerce-platform).
+More about it in the [**detailed breakdown**](#-sensomed).

 #### ✅ ASP.NET Site Recovery